Easy Bible Quiz about Bible History

 c.
 Job.

-Job is believed to be the first and oldest book of the Bible.
+Job is the first written and oldest book of the Bible.

 Whether Moses or King Solomon wrote the book is a matter of debate.